YuzheHao/gacha_prob/README.md

 ```
 If we ignore the rounding error, the first value should be 1.0.

-## [People's wrong cognition]
-And based on this calculation, a lot of people like to say "I have 170 gacha chances, and since the **expected gacha times for a 6-star is 34**, I might get 5 6-star characters!"
-I disagree with this, I believe with 170 chances, the expected 6-star should be around 3, not 5.
-We should use 50 as our expected time for getting a 6-star rather than 34.

 ## [Compare with another plain model]
 If we had a gacha model has constant 2% hitting probablity (which I call "plain model"), it is no doubt we feel the "expected times for hitting a 6-star" is 50 (1/0.02).
 Then we compare this constant model with our model (which I call "relu model", since the prob curve of this model is very similar with relu activating function), we will find in the first 50 gachas, the prob model should be the SAME!